Technology at SJA

 Faculty members use the learning management software Moodle to enhance each course and allow for online testing and course cohesion.
 Teachers are given the tools needed to ensure that their classrooms promote active student engagement.
 Using tools such as E-beams and Microsoft Office 365 to share documents allows for multi-layered student collaboration.
 Dyknow software allows students to use the playback feature to revisit lessons in order to re-engage with the material outside of the classroom.

-Desk, which celebrates 23 years of successful operation this year.
+The crown jewel of the Academy’s technology program is the student-run Help Desk, which celebrates 24 years of successful operation this year.
 All tablet maintenance is done onsite by paid student technicians who have undergone a rigorous internship through their computer architecture class.
 SJA is among the first high schools in the country, and possibly the first all-girls’ school, to implement a 1:1 program fully supported by a student-run repair center.

 One of the defining characteristics of the SJA Technology Program is its commitment to service.
 Students, graduates and tech team members have embarked upon technology-based mission trips to Mexico, Nicaragua, Trinidad, South Africa and Puerto Rico, establishing computer labs and teaching skills to use and maintain these technology tools.